-Natural Resource Beats Q1 Earnings & Revenue Estimates
+Natural Resource Q3 Earnings & Revenues Beat Estimates

-Natural Resource Partners delivered first-quarter 2019 adjusted earnings of $1.75 per unit, which beat the Zacks Consensus Estimate of $1.30 by 34.6%.
-Moreover, the bottom line improved 56.3% from the year-ago quarter’s figure.
+Natural Resource Partners delivered third-quarter 2019 adjusted earnings of $1.69 per unit, which beat the Zacks Consensus Estimate of $1.23 by 37.4%.

-In the quarter, total revenues amounted to $67 million and beat the Zacks Consensus Estimate of $62 million by 8%.
-Also, the top line improved 11.5% from the year-ago quarter’s level.
+In the quarter, total revenues of $63.7 million beat the Zacks Consensus Estimate of $58 million by 9.8%.
+Also, the top line improved 9.5% from the year-ago quarter’s level.

 Highlights of the Release

-The Coal Royalty and Other segment contributed 82.6% to total revenues in the first quarter.
-Also, the Soda Ash segment contributed 17.4% to revenues.
+The Coal Royalty and Other segment contributed 62.6% to total revenues in the third quarter.

-Total operating expenses in the quarter rose 8.2% to $17.1 million from $15.8 million in the prior-year quarter.
-The uptick was caused by higher operating and maintenance expenses in the quarter.
+Total operating expenses in the quarter declined 5% to $14.1 million from $14.8 million in the prior-year quarter.
+The improvement was caused by lower operating and maintenance as well as depreciation, depletion and amortization expenses.

-Cash flow from operating activities in the first quarter was $22.8 million, up from $17.4 million in the year-ago quarter.
+Cash flow from operating activities in the first nine months of 2019 was $118 million, up from $107.5 million in first nine months of 2018.

 How Have Estimates Been Moving Since Then?

-At this time, Natural Resource Partners LP has a subpar Growth Score of D, however its Momentum Score is doing a lot better with an A. Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.
+At this time, Natural Resource Partners LP has an average Growth Score of C, however its Momentum Score is doing a bit better with a B. Charting a somewhat similar path, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.

-Natural Resource Partners LP has a Zacks Rank #1 (Strong Buy).
-We expect an above average return from the stock in the next few months.
+Estimates have been broadly trending downward for the stock, and the magnitude of this revision indicates a downward shift.
+Notably, Natural Resource Partners LP has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report